tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 ticket is desirable.

-Third, we should note that the various tickets in the client's possession ultimately derive from an initial full handshake.
+Third, we should note that the various tickets in the client's possession ultimately derive from some initial full handshake.
 Especially when the client was initially authenticated with a client certificate, that session may need to be refreshed from time to time.
-Consequently, a server may periodically perform a full handshake even when the client presents a valid ticket for a session that is too old.
-When that happens, it is possible that all tickets derived from the same original session are equally invalid.
-A client avoids a full handshake on subsequent connections if it replaces all stored tickets with fresh values.
+Consequently, a server may periodically force a full handshake even when the client presents a valid ticket for a session that is too old.
+When that happens, it is possible that any other tickets derived from the same original session are equally invalid.
+A client avoids a full handshake on subsequent connections if it replaces all stored tickets with fresh ones obtained from the just performed full handshake.
 The number of tickets the server should vend for a full handshake may therefore need to be larger than the number for routine resumption.

 This document specifies a new TLS extension -- "ticket_request" -- that can be used by clients to express their desired number of session tickets.
 Servers can use this